8 Things Nobody Tells You About Bali

-In addition, popular beaches such as Seminyaki, Kuta and Jimbaram, close to urban centers, receives tons of garbage regularly.
+In addition, popular beaches such as Seminyaki, Kuta and Jimbaram, close to urban centres, receives tons of garbage regularly.
 The issue is very severe during some particular months of the year.

 In fact, the Indonesian archipelago (composed of about 17 thousand islands) is the second largest producer of marine litter, just behind China.

-According to AFP, by the end of 2017 an annual production of 1.29 million tonnes was estimated to have been dumped at sea.
+According to AFP, by the end of 2017, the annual production of 1.29 million tonnes was estimated to have been dumped at sea.

-Nothing against the dark sand, but it is VERY important to know that Bali is not “only” synonymous with white and fine sand and “paradise” as many people imagine.
+Nothing against the dark sand, even less again the crowd, but it is very important to know that Bali is not only synonymous with white and fine sand, as many people imagine.

 3. The best beaches are in Nusa Penida